grandalos/esphome-dynamic-cron/README.md

 # ESPHome Dynamic Cron Scheduler

+## About this branch

+  This branch addresses a number of issues I have with the master branch:

+  * croncpp does not support '#', 'L' or 'W' expressions.
+  * compile requires exceptions.
+Exceptions in embedded suck (IMHO).
+  * cron loop interval results in actions being executed some time AFTER their actual expiry rather than at the precise time.
+The crontabs support granularity to the second, but the loop to check for expiry is 10seconds.
+Weird.
+  * unnecessary use of vectors.

+  To address these points, this branch:

+  * switches to using a ccronexpr library that does support the special character expressions.
+It is C, rather than C++, but who cares as long as it does the job.
+It also doesn't use exceptions (yay) and results in significantly smaller binaries (YMMV).
+  * reworks the cronLoop so the actions are performed ASAP after the next expiry time.
+  * removed the unnecessary use of vectors.

+  While these changes could be pulled or ported into ginjo's repsository, I don't have the time nor interest for that at the moment - my focus has been to get something that works as I expect.

+## The original/master README

   This [ESPHome](https://esphome.io) External Component provides a cron interface for scheduling anything in ESPHome.
   Live editable cron expressions, without requiring re-flash or reboot, set this component apart from the built-in ESPHome cron functionality.
 This component runs entirely on ESPHome